Argumentation-LLC/howto/writinginboxes.md

 To write in a box with a mouse, left-click inside it.

-To write in a box with a key command, select the box and press Shift+Alt+Enter.
+Or, to write in a box using key commands, select the desired box and press Shift+Alt+Enter.